 Addressing Teasing and Bullying: A Guide for Parents

 Worried your child is being bullied or teased at school?
 Unsure of how to help?
-This discussion offered some practical advice with useful handouts and checklists to help to keep your child safe at home, at school, and online.
-This program addressed the challenges of talking to your children about bullying and teasing behavior that occurs in school, with friends, and online.
-We will share the warning signs to look for, how to talk about these issues with their children, and the importance of understanding how a variety of factors such as race, poverty, religious background, language skills, cognitive ability, gender, sexual orientation, appearance, and weight may make children targets for teasing and bullying.
+This discussion offers practical advice, along with useful handouts and checklists, to help keep your child safe at home, at school, and online.
+This program addresses the challenges of talking to your children about bullying and teasing that occur at school, with friends, and online.
+We will share the warning signs to look for, how to talk about these issues with their children, and the importance of understanding how a variety of factors, such as race, poverty, religious background, language skills, cognitive ability, gender, sexual orientation, appearance, and weight, may make children targets for teasing and bullying.

 Participants will be able to:

-• Review what to look for and how to respond when bullying and teasing occurs and increases the risk of self-harm or suicidal behaviors.
+Review what to look for and how to respond when bullying and teasing occur and increase the risk of self-harm or suicidal behaviors.